 Congratulations on your Japanese Maple!

-We are excited that part of our family can now be part of your family!
-You now have a living plant to take care of.
-Here are some instructions on what to do:
+We’re excited that part of our family can now be part of your family.
+You now have a living plant to care for.
+Do this first:

-1. Take the plant(s) out of the box and remove completely any plastic bags around pots.
+- Remove the plant(s) from the box and take off any plastic around the pots.

-3. If the trees are in leaf, we recommend placing them in the shade until you are ready to plant them.
+- If trees are in leaf, place them in shade until ready to plant.

 Planting Japanese Maples